dibyendumajumdar/C/docs/ctour.md

 	%    [move3]
 ```

-Labels are written as `%[ ... : ]`, before the key  specifi-
+Labels are written as `%[ ... : ]`, before the key
-cations;  references are written with `%  [ ... ]` after the
+specifications;  references are written with `%  [ ... ]` after the
 key.
 Peculiarities in the implementation make it  necessary
 that labels appear before references to them.

-The  example  illustrates the utility of allowing sepa-
+The  example  illustrates the utility of allowing separate
-rate keys to point to the same code string.
+keys to point to the same code string.
 The  assignment
 code  works  properly if either the right operand is a word,
 or the left operand is a byte; but since there	is  no	`add byte`
 instruction the addition code has to be restricted to